-1.2 Changes to the syllabus after distribution:
+1.2 Changes to the syllabus after distribution

-After distribution, a syllabus may only be changed if no student in the class objects to such changes and the Department Head, or Dean in non-departmentalized Colleges, or those delegated such responsibility by them, is notified.
+After distribution, a syllabus may only be changed if no student in the class objects to such changes and the department head, or dean in non-departmentalized colleges, is notified.
 Otherwise, methods and modes of assessment for all assignments and examinations must remain as stated in the syllabus: no major graded assignment or examination is to be newly assigned in a class and no changes to already set dates or the stated grade weighting of graded assignments or examinations is permitted.

-1.3 Change of final examination date:
+1.3 Change of final examination date

-Once the Registrar has scheduled final examinations for a term, instructors wanting to change the date and/or time of their final examination must obtain the consent of all students in the class according to procedures established by the Registrar, as well as authorization from the Department Head, or Dean in non-departmentalized Colleges.
+Once the registrar has scheduled final examinations for a term, instructors wanting to change the date and/or time of their final examination must obtain the consent of all students in the class according to procedures established by the registrar, as well as authorization from the department head, or dean in non-departmentalized colleges.